 - By 2025, actively engaging with our suppliers and ensuring that 55% of our suppliers (by spend) have science-based targets for reducing their emissions.

-- Offsetting any carbon emissions we produce from 2020 to 2026, and removing any emissions produced from 2027 to 2030, according to the SBTi recommendations.
+- Offsetting part of our carbon emissions we produce from 2020 to 2026, and removing any emissions produced to achieve net zero by 2030, according to the SBTi recommendations.

 - Improving our transparency with reporting on CDP, a leading not-for-profit charity on environmental reporting.